 Late July 2020, I got an ad on my Instagram feed for a skincare brand called Good Molecules.
 I was intrigued by their packaging and their promise of affordable skincare.
 I’ve seen tons of brands market themselves as being “affordable,” but when I click on their link, it shows me products that I could only dream of buying.
 But Good Molecules actually had prices that aligned with my budget, so I decided that I would bite the bullet and give them a try.

-I initially wrote my first review of the (article here) just a few weeks after receiving the product, but nonetheless impressed with their products.
+I initially wrote my first review of them just a few weeks after receiving the product, but nonetheless impressed with their products.
 As I said in my first review, Good Molecules doesn’t position themselves as a “zero waste” or “sustainable” brand, but there is a lot of things that they are doing right in those categories that I felt as though I needed to tell you about them.
 To be honest, I feel as though Good Molecules is actually a victim of greenblushing, which is the polar opposite of greenwashing, and it occurs when a company forgoes talking about and broadcasting all the good that they are doing.